-One of the most dangerous aspects of hypertension is that you may not know that you have it.
+One of the most dangerous things about hypertension -- or high blood pressure -- is that you may not know you have it.
 In fact, nearly one-third of people who have high blood pressure don't know it.
-The only way to know if your blood pressure is high is through regular checkups.
+That’s because high blood pressure doesn’t have any symptoms unless it’s very severe.
+The best way to know if your blood pressure is high is through regular checkups.
+You can also monitor blood pressure at home.
 This is especially important if you have a close relative who has high blood pressure.

 If your blood pressure is extremely high, there may be certain symptoms to look out for, including:

 People sometimes feel that other symptoms may be related to high blood pressure, but they may not be:

 Blood spots in eyes

 Most of the time, high blood pressure doesn’t cause headaches or nosebleeds.
 But, this can happen in a hypertensive crisis when blood pressure is above 180/120.
 If your blood pressure is extremely high and you have these symptoms, rest for 5 minutes and check again.
 If your blood pressure is still unusually high, it’s a medical emergency.
 Call 911.

 It’s important to remember that high blood pressure doesn’t usually have symptoms.
 So, everyone should get it checked regularly.
 The American Heart Association recommends that adults with normal blood pressure should get blood pressure checked each year at routine health visits.
 You may also have it checked at a health resource fair or other locations in your community.

 If you have high blood pressure, your doctor might recommend that you monitor it more often at home.
 At-home monitors may work better than store-based machines.
 Your doctor will also recommend making lifestyle changes along with medications to lower your blood pressure.